Carl Gutierrez: First Gutierrez-Bordallo Administration

 Upon assuming office on January 2, 1995, Governor Carl T.C.
 Gutierrez focused his work in the areas of infrastructure so that all the marginalized people will be brought into the 20th century before it went out and also pushing for economic development by aggressively completing 85% of his Vision 2001 plan by the end of 1999.
 Despite a super majority Republican Legislature that opposed virtually every executive initiative, the Gutierrez-Bordallo administration was successful in guiding the island through the rough waters of economic downturns throughout the region.

 The tourism economy was also severely affected by the crash of Korean Air Flight 801 on August 6, 1997.
 During the rescue efforts, Gutierrez was one of the first responders and the first to reach the burning plane along with Dep.
 Fire Chief Chuck Sanchez and his security police officer Cecil Sulla.
 Gutierrez was credited with saving several lives, including 11-year-old Rika Matsuda and Barry Small, an injured helicopter mechanic from New Zealand, who called Governor Gutierrez a "Hero."
 Gutierrez received the Eagle Award, the highest award given to a civilian by the U.S. National Guard Bureau.
 He was recognized by the governments of Japan and the Republic of Korea.

 In December 1997, Typhoon Paka struck Guam.
 The strong winds from Paka left around 1,500 buildings destroyed on the island, of which 1,160 were single-family homes.
 A further 10,000 buildings sustained damage to some degree, with 60% of the homes on the island reporting major damage.
 In all, about 5,000 people were left homeless due to the typhoon.
 Additionally, an estimated 30–40% of the public buildings received major damage.
-Buildings on the island made of reinforced concerted fared well, as opposed to light metal-frame structures, which more often were completely destroyed.
+Buildings on the island made of reinforced concrete fared well, as opposed to light metal-frame structures, which more often were completely destroyed.
 Large tourist hotels near Hagåtña, on which Guam is dependent, received generally minor damage, such as broken windows and damaged power generators.